Five Day Program

 A visit to Flagstaff Hill Maritime Village at Warrnambool and nearby Tower Hill gives students an interpretative introduction to life on the high seas for Australia’s first European settlers, and stories of the country’s first people, with a chance to see iconic Australian wildlife.

-In 2008 Flagstaff Hill Maritime Village was awarded the prize for Victoria’s top Tourist Attraction for the second year running.
+Flagstaff Hill Maritime Village has been awarded the prize for Victoria’s top Tourist Attraction.
 Created around the original 1859 lighthouse and fortifications, Flagstaff Hill takes visitors back in time.
 By visiting the recreated maritime village and interpretive centre, students hear, see and experience the hardships of those who survived the long sea voyages from Europe and those who fell prey to our treacherous ‘Shipwreck Coast’.
+Some groups like to stay into the night and do the amazing and spectacular ‘Shipwrecked’ Sound and Light show.

 Tower Hill Reserve, tucked inside a spectacular dormant volcano, is a haven for wildlife including koalas, emus, kangaroos, sugar gliders and many species of water birds.
 The reserve is also rich in human history.
 Members of the Worn Gundidj Cooperative can guide students on a range of topics including Aboriginal music and language, traditional games, hunting and gathering, or traditional dance.
 Please contact us for the current cost per student for this activity.